 “Babies don’t need a whole suite of things,” Barnett says.
 “They just need a sleeping environment set up so that it’s conducive to sleep and short small cues to say that it’s time to sleep.”

 In fact, the evening routine doesn’t need to take more than 10 or 15 minutes.
 Start with baby’s last feeding in a brightly lit room where they won’t fall asleep.
 Next, engage baby in a simple activity that’s always done in the same place, like reading a book in the living room.
-Then take baby to the nursery, put them in the crib, turn off the lights, turn on the white-noise machine and leave the room.
+Then take baby to the nursery, put them in the crib, turn off the lights, turn on the white-noise machine and leave the room as you say a mantra like "Goodnight, I love you, see you in the morning!"
 That’s it.
+To help create that calming environment for your baby, consider using a light and sound machine as your baby drifts off to sleep.

 “There should be at least a couple of minutes between that last feed of the day and when baby goes to sleep,” Barnett says.
 “After four months, I don’t want baby falling asleep at the breast or the bottle because then they’re going to need that when they wake up during the night.”